-The PhD candidate shall develop a method that combines in-situ, hydrodynamic models and remote sensing data to identify and forecast patterns of the ocean dynamics (sea level, currents, waves etc.).
-This development requires: (i) bringing the various data sets to a common vertical reference datum using the geoid; (ii) using machine leaning methods to examine ocean dynamics especially with respect to patterns, spatial and temporal scales and inconsistencies amongst the data sources and (iii) validation (with independent data sources (e.g. field experiments) and sensitivity analysis (e.g. RMS error, and scatter index (SI), error budget) and (iv) using all the sources along with the relevant data on the contributors to perform statistical and machine learning algorithm to forecast the ocean dynamics observed and its associated uncertainty.
-The candidate is required to perform signal processing, statistical and computing techniques (in terms of RMS error, stand. dev, uncertainty estimates, error budgets, machine learning techniques etc.).
-From these results a specific model shall be developed that can forecast the sea level and current patterns that is essential for engineering and navigation purposes.
+The PhD candidate shall develop a machine learning method that combines in-situ, hydrodynamic models and remote sensing data to identify and forecast patterns of the ocean dynamics (sea level, currents, waves etc.).
+This development requires: (i) bringing the various data sets (in-situ, hydrodynamic models, remote sensing) to a common vertical reference datum using the geoid; (ii) using machine leaning methods to identify ocean dynamics especially with respect to patterns, spatial and temporal scales and the driving forces that creates these dynamics; (iii) using all the relevant data sources to develop a machine learning algorithm(e.g. deep learning) to forecast the ocean dynamics observed and its associated uncertainty and (iv) validation (with independent data sources (e.g. field experiments, satellites etc.) and sensitivity analysis (e.g. RMS error, and scatter index (SI), error budget).
+The candidate is required to explore machine learning techniques, signal processing, statistical and computing techniques (in terms of RMS error, stand. dev, uncertainty estimates, error budgets, etc.).
 The candidate is expected to assist in project related field campaigns.